Travel Information Thailand

 On this page we have compiled the most important and current travel information for Thailand, as well as other useful travel tips that should give you an overview of this unique country and its people.
 Information about the entry requirements, currency, and optimum travel timed as well as information on required vaccinations can be found below.

 Entry & Exit

 To enter Thailand you will need a passport that is valid for at least six months.
-Canadian and American nationals are allowed to stay in Thailand for 30 days without a visa.
+Canadian and British nationals are allowed to stay in Thailand for 30 days without a visa.
 Immediate re-entry without a visa (the so-called ‘Visa Run’) has not been possible for tourism purposes since May 2014.